 Connections 2030 Long Range Multimodal Transportation Plan - Draft.
 A draft of the Connections 2030 Long Range Multimodal Transportation Plan was released in the fall of 2008.
-The plan address all forms of transportation; integrates transportation modes; and identifies policies and implementation priorities to aid transportation decision makers when evaluating The plan is organized around program and project priorities over the next 20 years. transportation themes rather than modes.
-The seven themes are to (1) Maintain Wisconsin's transportation system; (2) Promote transportation safety; (3) Foster Wisconsin's economic growth; (4) Provide mobility and transportation choice; (5) Promote transportation efficiencies; (6) Preserve Wisconsin's quality of life; and (7) Promote transportation security.
+The plan address all forms of transportation; integrates transportation modes; and identifies policies and implementation priorities to aid transportation decision makers when evaluating program and project priorities over the next 20 years.
+The plan is organized around transportation themes rather than modes.
+The seven themes are to (1) Maintain Wisconsin's transportation system; (2) Promote transportation safety; (3) Foster Wisconsin's economic growth; (4) Provide mobility and transportation choice; (5) Promote transportation security.
 Corridor management will be one of the main tools that WisDOT will use to achieve the plans goals.
-Two corridors are found in Waushara County: the Cranberry Country Corridor and the Wisconsin River Corridor.
-The Cranberry Country Corridor links the Fox Valley and I-94 to locations west in southern Minnesota, South Dakota and beyond.
-The corridor also serves the Wisconsin River flowage, Waushara County and Winnebago County tourism/recreation areas.
-The Wisconsin River Corridor is a critical tourist corridor that connects the population centers in Illinois and southern Wisconsin to major recreation areas on the north.
-Neither corridor passes through the Town of Leon.